 - If you could visit any single new city in the world, where would you go?

-So one more time, here are the links to a whole bunch of creative writing prompts for kids:
+Here are those links again to a whole bunch of creative writing journal prompts for kids.
+There’s also a list of wonderful story-writing ideas.

 - 65 Creative Writing Prompts